ritikramuka/RikRak-Microsoft-Engage-21/goals&plans.md

 # Goals and plans to implement

-- login and signup feature
+- implement some new features and update ui